22 Fun Indoor Activities for When It’s Raining in San Diego

-• The Lot: Offering locations in La Jolla and Liberty Station.
-The Lot is known for serving craft coffee, adult beverages, and delicious cuisine to your seat before and during the films.
-Reclining seats keep moviegoers comfy, while huge screens make getting engrossed in the movie easy.
+• The Lot: With locations in La Jolla and Liberty Station, The Lot is known for serving craft coffee, adult beverages, and delicious cuisine to your seat before and during the films.
+Reclining seats keep moviegoers comfy, while huge screens make it easy to settle into a long movie.

-• UltraStar Cinemas Mission Valley: A cozy, intimate theater that still shows all the blockbusters, this local favorite also offers the comfy seats and cheaper drinks patrons demand.
-Special showings catered to babies make this theater a family favorite.
+• UltraStar Cinemas Mission Valley: A cozy, intimate theater that still shows all the blockbusters, this local favorite also offers comfy seats and cheaper drinks than the two above.

 Go upscale bowling at East Village Tavern and Bowl in San Diego